-Paul mailed a letter from prison to his friends in Ephesus (which is modern day Turkey).
+Paul mailed a letter from prison to his friends in Ephesus, which is situated in modern day Turkey.
 Previously, he had been arrested for no other reason than publicly expressing his beliefs.
-He could have gotten hung up on injustice and unfair treatment.
-Instead, the first thing Paul wrote in his letter was this (Ephesus 4:2):
+He could have turned bitter over unfair treatment.
+Instead, the first thing Paul wrote in his letter was this [Ephesus 4:2]:

-    This morning as I was browsing the Internet, I listened to Tim McCraw’s rendition of “Humble and kind”.
-One part of the song lyrics got my attention.
-Here it is:
+This morning as I was browsing the Internet, I listened to a song of Lori McKenna’s.
+Her song lyrics caught my attention, one phrase in particular:

-    It’s humbling to admit failure.
-It’s humbling to accept we’re broken and bruised.
-In our humility however always lies the kernel of hope that our weakness of today pours into our strength of tomorrow.
-Bad experiences can make us stronger and as a byproduct create empathy.
-Our newfound empathy will make us a better friend, parent, coworker, and spouse.
+We hate being broken and bruised.
+It is humbling to admit failure.
+And yet, buried in our humility lies a kernel of hope: our weakness of today pours into our strength of tomorrow.
+Bad experiences can promote understanding, and our newfound empathy will turn us into better neighbors.

 If we have looked into Paul’s story, then we know that gentleness was not his strong suit, but his life turned around when he met Jesus; Paul allowed Jesus access to his heart, and that profoundly changed him.

 We won’t be the same if we allow Jesus access to our hearts.
 Jesus is humility and kindness impersonated, and we can learn from Him.
 There is a lot of pain out there, and I believe this world hurts a great deal less with a good dose of humility and gentleness.